 Another option is to fill in Form SC2 (Employee's Statement of Sickness) which you can get from your doctor's surgery or download: Form SC2

 What documents will I need to claim Statutory Sick Pay?

-After the first week, you usually have to send a doctor's certificate to your employer to get Statutory Sick Pay.
+After the first week, you usually have to send a doctor's certificate or fit note to your employer to get Statutory Sick Pay.

 When will my Statutory Sick Pay claim begin?

 You do not get Statutory Sick Pay for the first three days you are sick.
 It is paid from the fourth day.
 However, if you have already had a period of sick leave in the previous eight weeks, you can usually claim from the first day as it is counted as one period of 'incapacity for work'.

 You must report changes in your circumstances which might affect your entitlement to this benefit.